ChemLibrarian/RepData_PeerAssessment1/PA1_template.md

 median_step_day <- median(sum_day$sum_step_day)
 ```

-* The mean total number of steps taken per day is 9354 and the median total number of steps taken per day is 10395.
+* The mean of total number of steps taken per day is 9354 steps and the median of total number of steps taken per day is 10395 steps.

 ## What is the average daily activity pattern?